EdTech101/Yare/README.md

 A little platformer game for personal project made with Unity and C#.

 # Build
-For building project open it with Unity, or Visual Studio 2015+ and build.
+For building project open it with Unity,and build.

 # Classes